-Based on health advice, the AEC will be offering an increased mobile polling service compared to the 2022 federal election.
+The AEC will be offering mobile polling to all residential aged care facilities in the Division of Dunkley as per the 2023 referendum.
 Details regarding the locations that mobile polling teams will be visiting will be available at aec.gov.au.
-There will be no mobile polling in hospitals.